htothehilla/datasistern/index.md

 # Welcome

-My name is Hillary, welcome to data sistren.
+My name is Hillary, welcome to Data sistren.

 Data Sistern, is about discovering intersectional feminist approaches to data in the digital age.